Premises Liability (Slip and Fall)

 - Dangerous conditions due to snow or ice

 - Failure to repair damaged areas or property

 - Balcony, porch or railing accidents

 Types of Premises Liability Claims

-There are a variety of premises liability claims throughout Texas and Louisiana.
+There are a variety of premises liability claims throughout Texas.
 Some of the most common include:

 Slip and Fall – These types of cases generally occur in grocery stores or other businesses where an item has broken and spilled on the floor, the floor is wet because it was recently mopped, the carpet was ripped or loose, a rug was on the floor and not secured, wires or cables were exposed or there was poor visibility or lighting in the building or premises.

 Negligent Security – These types of cases generally occur in a business where the owner of the premises failed to have adequate security to keep the premises safe and secure.
 This can occur in a hotel where the owner failed to have locks on the doors and a third party entered the premises and injured the plaintiff or stole the plaintiff’s property.